hello1910/eeg/README.md

 ## Modifications
 You can modify the model architecture in kerasgetmodel.py

+## Dataset folders
-## Dataset folders--same as temple eeg data
+Dataset is the temple eeg abnormal corpus.

 There are two folders in the main directory, train and eval.
 Inside each folder are two subfolders, abnormal and normal.
 Each contain the respective EEG signals.